Reference:Mel. 16, CPG 2123.19, FNS 59

 Τῷ ἀγαπητῷ ἀδελφῷ Ἰωάννῃ Πίννης πρεσβύτερος μονῆς Πτεμενκύρκεως τοῦ Ἀντεοπολίτου νομοῦ χαίρειν.To his dearly beloved brother John, Pinnes, Presbyter of the Monastery of Ptemencyrcis, in the home of Anteopolis, sends greeting.

-καὶ ἐξαίφνης μετὰ ταῦτα πάλιν ἀνελθὼν ὁ διάκονος μετά τινων ἐπιστὰς ἐν τῇ μονῇ ἡμῶν ἕνεκεν τοῦ αὐτοῦ Ἀρσενίου αὐτὸν μὲν οὐχ εὕρηκεν διὰ τὸ ἀπεσταλκέναι ἡμᾶς αὐτόν, ὡς προείπομεν, ἐν τοῖς κάτω μέρεσιν, ἐμὲ δὲ μετὰ τοῦ μοναχοῦ τοῦ παραλαβόντος αὐτὸν Ἠλία κατήνεγκαν εἰς τὴν Ἀλεξάνδρειαν καὶ προσήνεγκάν με τῷ δουκί, καὶ οὐκ ἴσχυσα ἀρνήσασθαι, ἀλλ’ ὡμολόγησα, ὅτι ζῇ καὶ οὐκ ἀνῃρέθη. τὰ αὐτὰ δὲ καὶ ὁ παραλαβὼν αὐτὸν μοναχὸς ὡμολόγησε.Afterwards the deacon returned again suddenly with certain others, and entered our monastery in search of the same Arsenius, and they did not find him because, as I said before, we had sent him away to the lower countries.
-But they conveyed me together with Helias the monk, who took him out of the way, to Alexandria, and brought us before the Duke.
-When I was unable to deny, but confessed that he was alive and had not been murdered, the monk who also took him out of the way confessed the same.
+καὶ ἐξαίφνης μετὰ ταῦτα πάλιν ἀνελθὼν ὁ διάκονος μετά τινων ἐπιστὰς ἐν τῇ μονῇ ἡμῶν ἕνεκεν τοῦ αὐτοῦ Ἀρσενίου αὐτὸν μὲν οὐχ εὕρηκεν διὰ τὸ ἀπεσταλκέναι ἡμᾶς αὐτόν, ὡς προείπομεν, ἐν τοῖς κάτω μέρεσιν, ἐμὲ δὲ μετὰ τοῦ μοναχοῦ τοῦ παραλαβόντος αὐτὸν Ἠλία κατήνεγκαν εἰς τὴν Ἀλεξάνδρειαν καὶ προσήνεγκάν με τῷ δουκί, καὶ οὐκ ἴσχυσα ἀρνήσασθαι, ἀλλ’ ὡμολόγησα, ὅτι ζῇ καὶ οὐκ ἀνῃρέθη. τὰ αὐτὰ δὲ καὶ ὁ παραλαβὼν αὐτὸν μοναχὸς ὡμολόγησε.Afterwards the deacon returned again suddenly with certain others and entered our monastery in search of the same Arsenius, and they did not find him because, as I said before, we had sent him away to the lower districts.
+But they conveyed me to Alexandria together with Helias the monk, who had taken him out of the way, and brought us before the dux.
+I was unable to deny but had to confess that he was alive and had not been murdered; and the monk who also had taken him out of the way confessed the same.

-διὰ τοῦτο ταῦτά σοι γνωρίζω, πάτερ, ἵνα μὴ δόξῃ σοι κατηγορῆσαι Ἀθανασίου· εἶπον γὰρ ὅτι ζῇ καὶ παρ᾽ ἡμῖν ἧν κρυπτόμενος. καὶ ἐγνωρίσθη πάντα ταῦτα ἐν Αἰγύπτῳ καὶ οὐκέτι δύναται κρυβῆναι τοῦτο.Therefore I acquaint you with these things, Father, should you should determine to accuse Athanasius.
-For I said that he was alive and had been concealed with us, and all this has become known in Egypt, and it can no longer be kept secret.
+διὰ τοῦτο ταῦτά σοι γνωρίζω, πάτερ, ἵνα μὴ δόξῃ σοι κατηγορῆσαι Ἀθανασίου· εἶπον γὰρ ὅτι ζῇ καὶ παρ᾽ ἡμῖν ἧν κρυπτόμενος. καὶ ἐγνωρίσθη πάντα ταῦτα ἐν Αἰγύπτῳ καὶ οὐκέτι δύναται κρυβῆναι τοῦτο.Therefore, I acquaint you with these things, Father, so that you would no decide to accuse Athanasius.
+For I said that he [Arsenius] was alive and had been hidden with us; all this has become known in Egypt, and it can no longer be kept secret.

 Παφνούτιος μοναχὸς τῆς αὐτῆς μονῆς ὁ γράψας τὴν ἐπιστολὴν πολλά σε ἀσπάζομαι, ἐρρῶσθαί σε εὔχομαι.I, Paphnutius, monk of the same monastery, who wrote this letter, heartily salute you.
 I pray for your health.